suchitakulkarni/DataScience/NASA_RUL_predictions/README.md

 ## How to Run
 1. Clone repo
 2. Create environment: `pip install -r requirements.txt`
-3. Run `notebooks/eda_and_modeling.ipynb` for detailed analysis and model training.
+3. Run `notebooks/RUL_timeseries_XGBoost.ipynb` for detailed analysis and model training.
+You can run this via google colab.
+4. There is also a modular framework, if you have enough computing power.
+Run python main.py to run locally without notebook interface
+5. Finally there is a streamlit interface run streamlit run app.py

 ## Future Work
 - Incorporate deep learning models (LSTM/GRU) for sequence modeling.